aliceSmartCastle/AdvencedPython/README.md

                     the claas of repeat() function,the output result is same of it
  ### decorator   JojoSay()
                  the monkey patch of decorator,it alaway output the string.
+ ##  TupleName.py
+                codes from some namedtuple methods and functions